NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 application and is used to create the local storage key.
 The `AppStore` is the local store, the `AppContext` is the local context, the `useAppSelector` is the selector hook, and the `useAppDispatch` is the dispatch hook.

-Since you know have a local store, you can create a slice for the local state.
+Since you now have a local store, you can create a slice for the local state.
 The slice is a standard Redux Toolkit slice and will contain the reducer, actions, and selectors for the local state.

 ## Persisting the local state